Welcome to Hertfordshire Walker

 Turn right on the path running north alongside the A1(M)

-10: Turn left and go under the A1(M).
+10: Turn left on the pedestrian pavement then go under the A1(M).
 Immediately after passing under the A1(M) turn left along the footpath running S along the eastern side of the Welwyn Bypass.
-Here you will find a subway underpass which goes beneath the Welwyn Bypass and emerges on the W side.
-Go through the underpass and then turn right and follow the track up to where Church Street joins the roundabout (location - https://w3w.co/volume.lots.towns).
+Here you will find a subway underpass which goes beneath the Welwyn Bypass then emerges on the W side.
+Go through the underpass then turn right and follow the track up to where Church Street joins the roundabout (location - https://w3w.co/volume.lots.towns).

-11: Cross Church Street and take the track that heads NE for 180m behind blocks of flats.
+11: Cross Church Street then take the track that heads NE for 180m behind blocks of flats.
 Continue along this track until it becomes a footpath.

 The entrance to the track running north from Church Lane behind the blocks of flats Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0